MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5912.md

 ms.search.form: Report_5912_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Service - Credit Memo (document report)

-The **Service - Credit Memo** report is meant for producing a document that you can send to your customer.
+Use the **Service - Credit Memo** report to produce a service credit memo that you can send to your customer.

-The report shows either all credit memos or selected credit memos after they have been posted.
-You can print credit memos after or at the same time with receipt or invoicing, but never before they have been posted.
+The report shows either all or selected credit memos after they're posted.
+You can't print credit memos before they're posted.

-You can include either all credit memos or selected credit memos in the report output.
+You can include all or selected credit memos in the report.

 ## Use cases